This is a gear review about the Best Down Pants on the market in 2023.

 The lower leg zippers also trap heat while enhancing layering and venting.
 But these pants also have great adjustable features too, like the front snap closure and there is also room for storage thanks to the two pockets.

 They also have a high fill power of 800+ that ensures just the right amount of warmth retention for mountaineering or backpacking in winter.

 The fit is not too snug and they don’t bunch up or sag at the mid-waist area like some others like to do.

-Overall, the a a great pair of ultralight down pants for winter backpacking .
+Overall, these are a great pair of ultralight-down pants for winter backpacking.
 The Mountain Hardwear Ghost Whisperer Down Pants would make a great pair of pants for sitting around at basecamp.
-The lack of full length zip cuts down on weight but means it is not very practical to take on and off with heavy boots in the snow.
+The lack of full-length zip cuts down on weight but means it is not very practical to take on and off with heavy boots in the snow.

 Weight: 11.7oz / 332g